 Pitocin, a drug commonly used to induce delivery, is also associated with increased bilirubin levels.

 The most common type of jaundice is called physiologic jaundice, the normal increased bilirubin in babies whose livers can’t quite keep up with a slightly increased load of red blood cells.
-This jaundice usually becomes visible on day 2 or 3 and peaks somewhere between days 2 and 4 as the liver gains control of the situation.
+This usually becomes visible on day 2 or 3 and peaks somewhere between days 2 and 4 as the liver gains control of the situation.
 The bilirubin levels usually fall substantially by day 7.
 Sometimes, they reach a level at which treatment is needed (>15 mg/dL before 48 hours old, >18 mg/dL before 72 hours old, > 20 mg/dL anytime–in otherwise healthy term babies).
 Stopping nursing is not recommended for physiologic jaundice, although supplementing feeds with pumped breast milk or formula may be helpful.

 There are two types of jaundice that are related to breast-feeding.
 They are called breast-feeding jaundice and breast milk jaundice.
 Breast-feeding jaundice is common and is a jaundice that may occur in the first week of life in breast-fed infants.
-The cause of breast-feeding jaundice is thought to be due to decreased milk intake leading to dehydration or low caloric intake.
+The cause is thought to be due to decreased milk intake leading to dehydration or low caloric intake.
 The incidence of breast-feeding jaundice may be reduced by increasing the frequency of feeding and refraining from using water to replace breast milk (Nelson Textbook of Pediatrics, WB Saunders, 2007).

 Breast Milk Jaundice

 Breast milk jaundice is far less common, occurring in about 2% of breast-fed term babies.
-Here the jaundice is often not visible until the baby is a week old and then reaches its peak during the second or third week.
+Here it is often not visible until the baby is a week old and then reaches its peak during the second or third week.
 The exact mechanism by which breast milk causes jaundice is uncertain.
 Breast milk jaundice may be caused by enzymes in mom’s milk that allow bilirubin to be reabsorbed into the blood from the intestines or by fatty acids in mom’s milk that the baby processes as a priority over processing the bilirubin.
 Or there may be an as yet unidentified mechanism.

 Permanent damage or ill effects from breast milk jaundice is extremely rare.
 Phototherapy (lights used to lower bilirubin) may be used if the level of bilirubin is above 20 mg/dL.
 In breast milk jaundice, stopping breast milk for 1 to 2 days can help the bilirubin level drop rapidly.
 However, pediatricians and neonatologists generally agree that most babies who are well enough to feed may continue to feed on breast milk.
 This is true even when the bilirubin level is high enough to require phototherapy.